FAQ: Forest Legacy

 Q: Who decided where the Forest Legacy Areas are located?

-The State Forest Stewardship Coordinating Committee.
+The Indiana Forest Stewardship Advisory Council.
 This is a broad-based committee of about 50 members who are appointed by the State Forester.

 Q: What factors were considered in choosing Forest Legacy Areas?

 Two broad categories of factors were considered--natural resource values and demographic pressures.
-The State Forest Stewardship Coordinating Committee delineated Forest Legacy Areas in Indiana where they felt acquisition of development rights would be most effective in protecting threatened forest values.
+The Indiana Forest Stewardship Advisory Council delineated Forest Legacy Areas in Indiana where they felt acquisition of development rights would be most effective in protecting threatened forest values.
 The Forest Legacy Program is in favor of sound, well-thought-out development that compliments the maintenance of vital, productive forests.

 Q: When will the Forest Legacy Program be implemented in Indiana?